AfzalivE/MI-Chat/README.md

 - The result is saved in a local database (tables for Info, Users and Messages) using a ContentProvider/Resolver.
 - Using the MessagesCursorAdapter, the messages information is retrieved and the list in MessagesActivity is populated with each message styled using the BBCode information.
 - Using the UserCursorAdapter, the user list information is retrieved and the list in UserListFragment is populated
 - This GET is called every 3 seconds.
 To conserve battery, it is only done while the user is within the app and the screen is on.
-More backoff scenarios will be added later.
+More backoff scenarios will be added later which will allow battery-efficient background refreshing.

 - MessageProcessor.postResource() is called to post a message.
 The response obtained is the same as PageProcessor.getResource() so it is parsed in the same way.